 with gold at both ends.”

-My second colour inspiration was an infographic I saw for Ehlers-Danlos Syndrome (an invisible disease very close to my heart).
+My second colour inspiration was an infographic I saw for Ehlers-Danlos Syndrome.
 The infographic featured a Zebra with stripes in these colours:

 Of course, it needs a splash of Moon Stone to turn the Rainbow into a Rainbow Zebra!

-I arranged my Cutie Pies in four different colourways for fun, just to give you some ideas.
-There are so many beautiful ways to combine them, though, and I can’t wait to see how you mix and match.
+I arranged my Cutie Pies in four different colourways for fun.
+There are so many beautiful ways to combine them, and I can’t wait to see how you mix and match.

 Next week, I will show you a little sneak peek of the mandala.
 Maybe two or three sneak peeks…

 More Patterns for Stone Washed/River Washed Colour Packs